-But why should a 2nd marriage be more thrifty than a 1st?
+But why should a second marriage be more thrifty than first?

 I can see how marriage in general is a good expense saver.
-Joining economic forces for 3 people makes good sense.
-And when one is last, I guess the same economics hold true.
+Joining economic forces for two people makes good sense.
+And when one is lost, I guess the same economics hold true.